Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-⇔ She brought him some yogurt in a bowl that was suitable for kings.
+⇔ She brought him some yogurt in the kind of bowl that rulers have.

 ⇔ She gave him milk.